fjod/Reinforced-wiki/Testing/Generate-Validation.md

 	public static AddPredicateCheck<T> Add<T>(Func<T, bool> predicate, string explanation) => new AddPredicateCheck<T>(predicate, explanation);
 }
 ```
 Check descriptions are intended to tell validation generator how to instantiate particular checks.
-[Here is example](https://github.com/reinforced/Reinforced.Tecture/blob/master/Features/Reinforced.Tecture.Features.Orm/Testing/Checks/Add/Descriptions.cs) of description for `Add` comannd check from example above.
+[Here is example](https://github.com/reinforced/Reinforced.Tecture/blob/master/Features/Reinforced.Tecture.Features.Orm/Testing/Checks/Add/Descriptions.cs) description for `Add` command check from example above.

-Finally, all the checks supplied by feature are [packed into single extension method](https://github.com/reinforced/Reinforced.Tecture/blob/master/Features/Reinforced.Tecture.Features.Orm/Testing/Checks/Extensions.cs) for `UnitTestGenerator` class, so it can be disassembled back making you able to select only particular checks that you need.
+Finally, all the checks supplied by feature are [packed into single extension method](https://github.com/reinforced/Reinforced.Tecture/blob/master/Features/Reinforced.Tecture.Features.Orm/Testing/Checks/Extensions.cs) for `UnitTestGenerator` class, so it can be disassembled back.
+Therefore, you can select only particular checks that you need.